 It’s also important to address the cozy relationship between national regulators and Big Pharma, which is described in Letters From Generation Rx.
 If regulators and Pharma are engaging in any sort of coverup around the frequency of side effects, that means that inaccurate information is getting to prescribers, which impacts that ability to accurately weigh risks and benefits with their patients.

 What we need most is not fear.
 We need factual, unbiased information so that we can make the right decisions for ourselves, and the more openly we can all talk about it, the better.
-Personally, the risks associated with taking my medications for depression are far outweighed by the very really risk of suicide if I don’t take them.
+Personally, the risks associated with taking my medications for depression are far outweighed by the very real risk of suicide if I don’t take them.
 We’re all different, but that’s me.